 We applaud the U.S. House of Representatives for leading the effort to add enforcement to the Born-Alive Infant Protection Act by passing the Born-Alive Abortion Survivors Protection Act, which imposes appropriate civil and criminal penalties on healthcare providers who fail to provide treatment and care to an infant who survives an abortion, including early induction delivery whether the death of the infant is intended.
 We strongly oppose infanticide.
 Over a dozen states have passed Pain-Capable Unborn Child Protection Acts prohibiting abortion after twenty weeks, the point at which current medical research shows that unborn babies can feel excruciating pain during abortions, and we call on Congress to enact the federal version.
 Not only is it good legislation, but it enjoys the support of a majority of the American people.
 We support state and federal efforts against the cruelest forms of abortion, especially dismemberment abortion procedures, in which unborn babies are literally torn apart limb from limb.

 We call on Congress to ban sex-selection abortions and abortions based on disabilities — discrimination in its most lethal form.
 We oppose embryonic stem cell research.
 We oppose federal funding of embryonic stem cell research.
 We support adult stem cell research and urge the restoration of the national placental stem cell bank created by President George H.W.
 Bush but abolished by his Democrat successor, President Bill Clinton.
-We oppose federal funding for harvesting embryos and call for a ban on human cloning.
+We oppose federal funding for harvesting embryos and call for

 The Democratic Party is extreme on abortion.
 Democrats’ almost limitless support for abortion and their strident opposition to even the most basic restrictions on abortion put them dramatically out of step with the American people.
 Because of their opposition to simple abortion clinic safety procedures, support for taxpayer-funded abortion, and rejection of pregnancy resource centers that provide abortion alternatives, the old Clinton mantra of “safe, legal, and rare” has been reduced to just “legal.”
 We are proud to be the party that protects human life and offers real solutions for women.